 Text reviews preprocessing in this study

-In this study, I have tried and evaluated three algorithms for topic modeling:
+In this study, three algorithms for topic modelling were tried and evaluated.
+After applying each of these methods, one obtains assignments of each of the reviews to one of the topics.
+Such assignment can then be one-hot-encoded and included in the model specification.
+The models tested are as follows:

 Latent Dirichlet Allocation (Blei, Ng, and Jordan 2003) - because it is a go-to standard for topic recognition.